Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab4.md

     ![](./Media/image2-lab4.png)

 1. You can use the secret manager tool without knowing these implementation details.
-Here, you'll be defining multiple app secret consisting of a key and its value.
+Here, you'll be defining multiple app secrets consisting of a key and its value.
 The secret is associated with the project's UserSecretsId value.
 Run the below dotnet commands to set user-secrets.
 Make sure to replace the below values before running it.

    | **Variables**                | **Values**                                                    |
    | ---------------------------- |---------------------------------------------------------------|